-Why not take a positive approach and focus on adding healthful nutrient-rich foods to your everyday fare?
-Following are some guidelines for choosing a balanced diet to nourish your body and to keep you healthy and feeling great today and in the future.
+Why not take a positive approach and focus on adding healthful, nutrient-rich foods to your everyday fare?
+Here are some guidelines for choosing a balanced diet that will nourish your body and to keep you healthy and feeling great today and in the future.

-- Protein is the ultimate “I’m full” food and is more satisfying than carbohydrates or fat.
-Adding protein to meals keeps you full and energized, especially at breakfast.
 Choose lean, low-fat animal protein foods and plenty of plant proteins for your daily diet, especially legumes – beans, chickpeas, lentils, and soybeans.
-A moderate portion for a meal is 3-4 ounces – about the size of a deck of cards.
-Eating fish at least twice a week (and not the breaded fish-stick type) will add brain-healthy and heart-healthy omega-3 fatty acids.
+A moderate portion for a meal is 3-4 ounces, which is about the size of a deck of cards.
+Eating fish at least twice a week (and not the breaded fish-stick type) gives you brain-healthy and heart-healthy omega-3 fatty acids.

-For more individualized help to determine nutritional needs and for menu planning, go to the USDA’s website mypyramid.com, or ask your doctor for a referral to meet with one of the BMH registered dietitians.
+For more individualized help to determine nutritional needs and for menu planning, go to the USDA’s Myplate website, or ask your healthcare provider for a referral to meet with one of the BMH registered dietitians.

-Carrie Quimby is a registered dietitian at Brattleboro Memorial Hospital.
+Carrie Quimby is a registered dietitian with BMH Nutrition Services.